CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 ### 6. Conclusion

 Congratulations!
 You have now written your first Orquestra workflow.
-In the next tutorial you'll learn how to write a workflow that
+In the next tutorial you'll learn how to write a more complex workflow that runs more than one step.